inventorChr/agileAI/README.md

 5. **Access Agile AI in Your Browser:**

-   Open your web browser and navigate to `http://localhost:5000` to access Agile AI.
+   Open your preferred web browser and go to `http://localhost:4200` to access the Agile AI platform.
+This is the default address that Angular uses for development.

 6. **Engage in Interactive Brainstorming:**

-   Upon accessing the platform, engage in interactive brainstorming with Agile AI.
-Answer questions about your project idea to flesh out its details.
+   Upon accessing the platform, immerse yourself in interactive brainstorming with Agile AI.

 7. **Refine Your Project Outline:**

-   Observe how Agile AI refines your project title, crafts a comprehensive project charter, generates a detailed project summary, and develops an elaborate business case.
+   Observe how Agile AI sharpens your project title, constructs a comprehensive project charter, generates a detailed project summary, and formulates an intricate business case.

 8. **Customize and Review:**

-   Tailor the sections of your project outline to your liking.
-Review the comprehensive project outline and ensure it accurately captures your vision.
+   Tailor the sections of your project outline to your preferences.
+Thoroughly review the all-encompassing project outline to ensure it captures your vision accurately.

 9. **Collaborate and Export:**

-   Collaborate with the AI-driven tool to refine the project outline.
-Once satisfied, export the finalized project outline.
+   Collaborate closely with the AI-powered tool to enhance the project outline.
+Once content, export the finalized project outline.

 10. **Accelerate Your Project:**

-    Utilize the well-structured project outline to accelerate your project planning and execution, reducing time to market.
+    Utilize the well-structured project outline to expedite your project planning and execution, thereby reducing time-to-market.

-11. **Contribute and Give Feedback:**
+11. **Contribute and Provide Feedback:**

-    If you'd like to contribute to the project, follow the provided contribution guidelines.
-Your feedback is valuable for the ongoing improvement of Agile AI.
+    If you're inclined to contribute to the project, adhere to the outlined contribution guidelines.
+Your feedback is invaluable for the ongoing enhancement of Agile AI.

-Enjoy the Agile AI experience and let your ideas take shape with strategic project planning!
+Enjoy the enriching Agile AI experience and watch your ideas transform into strategic project plans!

-For more detailed instructions, troubleshooting, and examples, refer to the project documentation.

-*NOTE: The process to run the version build with Angular begins in the APP/ directory and does not use any code from the base directory.

 ## Technologies

-Agile AI is built on a range of modern and cutting-edge technologies, ensuring a seamless and responsive user experience.
-The following technologies are utilized in the development of the project:

-- **Python:** The primary programming language used for building the backend logic and functionality.

-- **Flask:** A lightweight and versatile web framework used for developing the backend of the application.

-- **jQuery:** A fast and feature-rich JavaScript library that enhances the interactive elements and dynamic behavior of the platform.

-- **Tailwind CSS:** A utility-first CSS framework that aids in creating responsive and modern user interfaces.

-- **SQLite:** A lightweight and efficient database management system used for storing project data and user interactions.

-- **AJAX:** Asynchronous JavaScript and XML is used to create seamless and interactive web interactions, enabling real-time updates without the need for full page refreshes.

-- **Git:** A version control system that facilitates collaboration and tracking of code changes throughout the development process.

-- **Gitlab:** A platform for hosting and sharing code repositories, enabling efficient collaboration among developers.

-These technologies work in harmony to create a user-friendly, interactive, and efficient platform for brainstorming, project planning, and execution.
-Their combination ensures that Agile AI delivers a seamless experience across both desktop and mobile devices.
+This project utilizes a variety of technologies and npm packages to ensure efficient development, feature-rich functionality, and a seamless user experience.
+Below is a list of key technologies and npm packages that are integral to the project's architecture:

+### Angular (Frontend)
+- **@angular/animations**: Version 16.1.0
+- **@angular/cdk**: Version 16.1.1
+- **@angular/common**: Version 16.1.0
+- **@angular/compiler**: Version 16.1.0
+- **@angular/core**: Version 16.1.0
+- **@angular/forms**: Version 16.1.0
+- **@angular/material**: Version 16.1.1
+- **@angular/platform-browser**: Version 16.1.0
+- **@angular/platform-browser-dynamic**: Version 16.1.0
+- **@angular/router**: Version 16.1.0
+- **ngx-markdown**: Version 16.0.0
+- **rxjs**: Version ~7.8.0
+- **tslib**: Version 2.3.0
+- **zone.js**: Version ~0.13.0

+### Angular Development Tools (Dev Dependencies)
+- **@angular-devkit/build-angular**: Version 16.1.0
+- **@angular/cli**: Version ~16.1.0
+- **@angular/compiler-cli**: Version 16.1.0
+- **@types/jasmine**: Version ~4.3.0
+- **concurrently**: Version 8.2.0
+- **jasmine-core**: Version ~4.6.0
+- **karma**: Version ~6.4.0
+- **karma-chrome-launcher**: Version ~3.2.0
+- **karma-coverage**: Version ~2.2.0
+- **karma-jasmine**: Version ~5.1.0
+- **karma-jasmine-html-reporter**: Version ~2.1.0
+- **typescript**: Version ~5.1.3

+### Backend Technologies
+- **axios**: Version 1.4.0
+- **bcrypt**: Version 5.1.0
+- **cors**: Version 2.8.5
+- **dotenv**: Version 16.3.1
+- **express**: Version 4.18.2
+- **jsonwebtoken**: Version 9.0.0
+- **knex**: Version 2.4.2
+- **openai**: Version 3.3.0
+- **openai-api**: Version 1.3.1
+- **sequelize**: Version 6.32.1
+- **sqlite3**: Version 5.1.6

+These technologies and packages work together to provide a robust and feature-packed environment for building and running the project.
+Whether it's the frontend Angular components or the backend server logic, each technology plays a crucial role in delivering a high-quality application.
+Make sure to refer to their respective documentation for more details on how to leverage their capabilities effectively.

 ## Contributing